 Not all customers are created equal.
 Some purchase infrequently (monthly, yearly), while others purchase much more frequently (weekly, or even daily).
 Oftentimes, different types of customers will want different things from your company, so your most effective marketing efforts will generally be targeted to meet each customer’s unique needs and demands.
+For example, using an RFM analysis.

 When you can uncover behavioral patterns in your customer groups, you can tailor your marketing strategy to target each group with the right message, in the right place, at the right time, leading to a higher opportunity for conversions.